 Walking can be better than jogging, especially for those who can’t tolerate impact.
 Walking may result in fewer injuries, which means you can do it every day.
 Making walking a daily habit makes it more likely you’ll participate for longer periods of time.
 Most importantly, walking at a speed of 4.5 mph can burn the same amount of calories as jogging at the same speed, which means both exercises provide equal benefits.

 Walking is incredibly versatile!
-You can also make your walks more intense without necessarily jogging, by using incline working, walking stairs or using intervals to burn more calories.
+You can also make your walks more intense without necessarily jogging, by using incline walking, walking stairs or using intervals to burn more calories.
 Jogging is great too, so you shouldn’t think that walking is better than jogging or vice versa.
 Both a short jog or a long walk can be great for fitness!

 Myth 5: You need to do intervals to see results.